bkatzung/kcsg-kartra-pages/readme.txt

 * Also uses your WordPress site icons instead of Kartra site icons
 * Ensures SEO efforts will be attributed to your WordPress domain

+== Privacy Policy ==

+This plugin collects and uses the Kartra page URLs you enter, along with associated alternative URLs and published Kartra page content, for the sole purpose of displaying the specified Kartra pages to your WordPress website visitors.

+No other information is collected, used, or disclosed.

 == Disclaimer ==

 KCSG Kartra Pages is a free plugin by Brian Katzung of Kappa Computer